Dr Rajendra Kurapati

 Biodegradability of Nanomaterials: Evaluation of the ability of peroxidases secreted by immune cells to oxidize/degrade the emerging 2D materials such as black phosphorus, MXenes, etc., and intracellular (macrophages) stability of 2D materials and their cytotoxicity.
 E.g., Biodegradation of Graphene by human enzymes.
 (Funded by SERB through Start-up Research Grant 2022 for the next 2 years)

-Graphene Composites Materials: Antimicrobial, including antibacterial and antifungal coatings and antifouling paints to prevent the corrosion of ships, will be developed using the inherent antimicrobial properties of 2D materials like graphene in combination with the other functional materials.
+Anti-Biofilm and Antifouling Coatings for the Medical Implants: Graphene composite materials are being investigated as the anti-biofilm coatings and antifouling paints to prevent the biofilm formation on the medical implants and corrosion of ships using the inherent antimicrobial properties of 2D materials like graphene in combination with other functional materials.